Azure/kubernetes-volume-drivers/flexvolume/blobfuse/README.md

 `mcr.microsoft.com/k8s/flexvolume/blobfuse-flexvolume:1.0.9`

 # Prerequisite
-An storage account and a container should be created in the same region with the kubernetes cluster and storage account name, account key, container name should be provided in below example.
+An azure storage account and a container should be created in the same region with the kubernetes cluster and storage account name, account key, container name should be provided in below example.

 # Install blobfuse driver on a kubernetes cluster
 ## 1. config kubelet service to enable FlexVolume driver